-- 2. Connect your device to the router's wireless network. - 3.
-Launch the Tether app, select the model of your router and log in with your TP-Link ID or the password you set for the router. - 4.
-Manage your router as needed. - Note: If you need to remotely access your router from your smart devices, you need to: - Log in with your TP-Link ID.
+- 2. Launch the Tether app. - 3.
+Log in with your TP-Link ID. - Note: If you don't have a TP-Link ID, create one first. - 4.
+Connect your device to the router's wireless network. - 5.
+Select the model of your router and manage your router as needed. - Note: If you need to remotely access your router from your smart devices, you need to: - Log in with your TP-Link ID.
 If you don't have one, refer to Register a TP-Link ID. - Make sure your smartphone or tablet can access the internet with cellular data or a Wi-Fi network.